frederikdebruyker/hw11/README.md

 - images: provided images uses as I think using my own from previous exercises (and resizing etc) does not add to what I believe is the goal of this homework;

 Note:
-- added References section
+- added References section;
+- use of weather-icons.css;
+- minimal use of overriding local stylesheet;
 - considered having one generic navigation 'include' so it would not have to be repeated.
 I understand that this should be possible with SHTML and/or JS but as we have not gone through this, neither option was retained.
-I left the headerTemplate.jsp file in for reference.
+I left the headerTemplate.jsp file in for reference;